 Why There’s More Distraction, Less News in the Media

+Breathless coverage of a star-kid’s arrest over farmers’ deaths and Pandora Papers is an example of political ‘media priming.’

 A lot has happened in the last 48 hours.
-A Pandora Papers investigation found the likes of the Ambani and Adani families involved in offshore corruption.
+A dossier called the Pandora Papers was leaked, revealing the ways the worlds’s wealthiest people hide money.
 A ruling party minister’s son mowed down and killed four protesting farmers.
 Hindu extremists decapitated a Muslim man for his relationship with a Hindu woman.
 However, the one news item that has permeated all news channels in the country is the one about a Bollywood star Shah Rukh Khan’s son, Aryan Khan, having allegedly partaken in some recreational drugs at a party.

 The latter has made its way into WhatsApp group forwards (even before the blackout took matters into its own hands), is the subject of primetime debate, and is a trending topic on social media.
 But it’s clear that something is awry: Khan was one among hundreds at the party and seems to be dominating the headlines solely due to his name.